MtCelesteMa/manim-speech/README.md

-# manim-speech
+# Manim Speech
-Manim plugin for adding speech to animations.
+Manim plugin for adding speech to videos.
+Essentially a rewrite of Manim Voiceover.